opendocsg/slw-judgments-backfill/2002_SGHC_176/report.md

 7\.
 On 11 December 2001, both the application for security for costs and for summary judgment were adjourned to 22 January 2002.

 8\.
 On 22 January 2002, the applications were adjourned to 29 January 2002 pending the decision of the Singapore Court of Appeal in Civil Appeal No 600101 of 2001 _Hong Pian Tee v Les Placements Germain Gauthier Inc (‘Hong’s_ case).
-The judgment of the Court of Appeal is reported in [2002] 1 SLR 81.
+The judgment of the Court of Appeal is reported in <span class="citation">[2002] 1 SLR 81</span>.

 9\.
 On 28 January 2002, Ken Ken applied to strike out Wu Shun’s claim in the Singapore action.
 Ken Ken relied on two grounds: